aturner-epcc/green-software-hpc/episodes/carbon-awareness.md

 1. **Buy less energy from fossil fuel plants.**

 ![Diagram illustrating reduction in demand from fossil fuel plants](./fig/10_marginal_CI.png "Diagram illustrating reduction in demand from fossil fuel plants")

 Energy from fossil fuel plants is usually the most expensive so this is the preferred method.
 This directly translates to burning fewer fossil fuels.

 2. **Buy less energy from renewable sources**.

 Renewable sources are the cheapest, so they prefer not to do this.
-If a renewable source doesn't manage to sell all of its electricity, it has to throw the rest away.
+If a renewable source does not manage to sell all of its electricity, it has to throw the rest away.

 Reducing the amount of electricity consumed by your use of HPC can help decrease the energy's carbon intensity as the first thing to be scaled back are fossil fuels.